-As you may have guessed The Rock is located on just that, a giant rock that sits majestically in the bright blue waters of the Indian Ocean.
+As you may have guessed, The Rock is located on just that, a giant rock that sits majestically in the bright blue waters of the Indian Ocean.
 It’s one of the most scenic settings we could possibly imagine, a must-try novelty in Zanzibar.
-While the location is enough of a reason to venture here on its own, the food also happens to be fantastic.
+While the location is enough reason to venture here on its own, the food also happens to be fantastic.

-The menu compliments the magic of the environment, featuring local style seafood fresh from the surrounding sea, fitting seeing as it was once an outpost for fishermen in the community.
-The Stewed Rock Lobster and Cous Cous comes highly recommended.
+The menu compliments the magic of the environment, featuring local seafood fresh from the surrounding sea, fitting, seeing as it was once an outpost for fishermen in the community.
+The Stewed Rock Lobster and Cous Cous come highly recommended.
 It’s a simple eatery that lets the unparalleled views and tasty plates speak for themselves.
 You can arrive by foot at low tide and by a complimentary boat ride at high tide.

 We will say that if you can’t get a seat here, seeing the establishment from the water is still one of the best things to do in Zanzibar!

 La Taverna is the place to go for authentic Italian eats in Zanzibar.
 It’s a long-time staple of the foodie scene in Stone Town and is family-owned and operated by several generations of Italian chefs.
 High-quality ingredients are often imported from Tuscany, Roma, and Napoli for almost every dish.